Language-Research-Technology/ldaca-website/content/news/posts/ID-gov-panel-2024/index.md

 ### Getting out of your comfort zone

-<ul> <i>What I have said from the beginning is that you need to get out of your comfort zone, you have to be uncomfortable...
+<ul> <i>What I have said from the beginning is, that you need to get out of your comfort zone, you have to be uncomfortable...
 You need to look at what your institution stands for, what it's represented and what it's done in the past.</i> (LA)</ul>

 It is important for collecting institutions to investigate their legacy.
 A core principle of ICIP is [free, prior and informed consent](https://www.artslaw.com.au/information-sheet/indigenous-cultural-intellectual-property-icip-aitb/), which can be difficult to determine for historical collections.
-In some cases, we might know that permissions were not obtained or that they were collected, but not in ways that are current best practice.
+In some cases, we might know that permissions were not obtained, or that they were collected, but not in ways that are current best practice.
 In other cases, we might not have any information about the provenance of and permissions surrounding historical materials.
 Collecting institutions can work to build partnerships, and invest financial and staffing resources, where this is possible, into this reflective and investigative work.
 Lesley described this type of work as a "_cultural learning journey_."

 <br>